saleh1312/mediasoup-course/video-conf/taskList.md

 5. Get and send back consumerParams to front-end
 ### Front-end: consume, connect, load video!
 - Note: Follow the process
-1. Handle consumerParams erro responses
+1. Handle consumerParams error responses
 2. Consume
 3. Emit connectTransport in the connect event.
 4. callback or errback